 Because quadcopters are so popular, we will use them as our primary example to explain how drones fly.

-When a quadcopter flies, the motors spin the propellers and the propellers are what actually PUSH against the air molecules to move the drone.
+When a quadcopter flies, the motors spin the propellers and the propellers PUSH against the air molecules to move the drone.
 Think about swimming…how do you move forward?
 You cup your hand and use it to push (or pull, depending on how you look at it) against the water, which moves your body forward.
 The process is not that different from how a drone flies.

 As the propellers spin, they push the air molecules downward, which pulls the drone upwards.
 Once the drone is flying, it is able to move forward, back, left, and right by spinning each of the 4 propellers at a different speed.